Probate Q&A Series

 • Create separate inventories for each jurisdiction.

-• Seek court approval for asset distribution in both estates.
+• Seek court approval for asset distribution in both estates, if required.

 • Close both probate actions once distributions complete.